 - Patients may have given prior express consent to receive voice calls and text messages, but that consent can be rescinded.
 Patients should be reminded of that fact and given a means of opting out of future communications.

-- If a message be left on an answering machine, patients should be provided with a toll-free telephone number to contact their healthcare provider.
+- If a message is left on an answering machine, patients should be provided with a toll-free telephone number to contact their healthcare provider.

 - Calls are still subject to TCPA rules if made regarding Social Security disability eligibility, payment notifications, debt collections, accounting issues, and other financial matters.